bengu1/GoldMod-Cube2/README.md

     E-Mail: buddymod.cube2@gmail.com
     IRC: Server: irc.gamesurge.com 6667 | Channel: #buds-servers, #novi, #sauercom and #impressivesquad ---> Names: BudSpencer
-    Ingame: Names: /BudSpencer, TanteBud, OnkelBud, MuttiBud, PapiBud, OmaBud, OpaBud and Cocoz
+    Ingame: Names: /BudSpencer, Archaeopteryx, Cocoz

 -------------------------------------------------------------------------------------------------------------

 **Bug Reports:**

 If you suspect any bugs and problems, likes and dislikes message me on IRC, E-Mail or talk with me ingame, I'm always listening.
-New Ideas for some features are desired ;), but no insulting about anything, I dont waste time with random noobs.
+New Ideas for some features are desired ;), but no insulting about anything, I don't waste time with random noobs.

 -------------------------------------------------------------------------------------------------------------